leifmariposa/geany-find-trailing-whitespace-plugin/README.md

 About
 -----------

-Open File is a plugin for Geany that provides a dialog for quickly open a file from a preconfigured location.
+Find trailing whitespace is a plugin for Geany that finds and selects trailing whitespace.
-The dialog has a quick search field that filters out and displays only the files that matches the enterad search word.
-(It is not possible to open files from other location than the preconfigured locations.)

 Building and Installing
 -----------------------

-Download the plugin from https://github.com/leifmariposa/geany-open-file-plugin
+Download the plugin from https://github.com/leifmariposa/geany-find-trailing-whitespace-plugin

 Then run the following commands: